Your Cooperative’s Governance

 The qualifications required to serve on the Board of Trustees are contained in the Cooperatives By-Laws, Article 4, Section 4.02.

 Board Members are not Cooperative employees and do not receive a salary.
 However, they are rightly compensated for their time and reimbursed for their expenses in service to the Cooperative.
-They receive a per diem (Latin for “per day”) payment for attending meetings, continuing education programs, and other such duties.
-The per diem for Newberry Electric Cooperative’s Board Members is $450.00.
+Full details concerning board member compensation are available on the Member Portal.

 Extensive training is required to enable Trustees to perform their duties.
 The electric utility industry is complex and expensive and is the world’s most capital-intensive business.
 The elected Board Members who serve the Cooperatives Membership hire an experienced executive to lead the Cooperative, and that executive hires employees who are specialists in their field.
 Employee training is imperative and also expensive; for example, it costs almost $500,000.00 to complete the training of a journeyman lineman, the senior line worker under a crew foreman.
 It also takes a qualified leadership team to oversee and manage this level of professional and technical expertise.
 To meet these requirements, the Cooperative purchases educational courses and compensates Trustees to attend many days of training on such topics as the organization’s management, accounting, financing, construction, and maintenance work.